 View Profile Page

-Associate Professor Hardy primarily teaches acting (including a Shakespeare intensive), audition technique, and voice and speech at MSU.
+Mark Hardy is the Coordinator of Musical Theatre and an Associate Professor.
+He primarily teaches acting (including a Shakespeare intensive), audition technique, and voice and speech at MSU.
 He also co-chairs the New Works Initiative with colleague Heather Benton.
-Directing credits here include The Threepenny Opera (with a grant from the Kurt Weill Foundation), Twelfth Night, West Side Story, Triumph of Love, The Mystery of Edwin Drood, Lippa's Wild Party, Maltby and Shire's Take Flight (university premiere), and a staged concert of City of Angels.
-Before beginning a career as a teacher, Mark enjoyed a long professional career on and off Broadway, in regional theatre and stock, and on concert stages singing the American songbook.
+Directing credits here include Titanic, The Threepenny Opera (with a grant from the Kurt Weill Foundation), Twelfth Night, West Side Story, Triumph of Love, The Mystery of Edwin Drood, Lippa's Wild Party, Maltby and Shire's Take Flight (university premiere), and a staged concert of City of Angels.
+Before beginning a career as a teacher, Mark enjoyed a long professional career on and off Broadway, in regional theatre and stock, and on symphony and concert stages singing the American songbook.
 Mark continues to work professionally as a director and actor and is a proud Actors' Equity and SAG/AFTRA member.
 His international teaching has taken him to Greece, England, China, Romania, and Croatia.
-He is particularly interested in the intersections of performance disciplines and in the exploration of style pieces and genres.
+He is particularly interested in the intersections of performance disciplines and in the exploration of style and genre pieces.

 Mark's principal focus at MSU is musical theatre performance; within this field, he includes specializations in voice and speech and elevated text (particularly Shakespeare) as key components of his work.
 His chief goal with students is full comprehensive expression.